ZZ2266/.github.io/COMFAST/N1V2/ping_config/readme.md

 # COMFAST CF-N1 V2 V2.6.0 Command Injection in `ping_config`

+PS:

-PS：Using tools like qemu to set up the environment may be difficult; it is recommended to purchase a physical device.
+1.Setting up the environment using tools like qemu may be difficult; it is recommended to purchase a physical device.

+2.This vulnerability can be combined with CVE-2022-45724 to achieve unauthenticated RCE.

 ## Overview